MatanBobi/Matan.io-old/README.md

   Gatsby's personal blog starter
 </h1>

-This starter is a fork of Gatsby starter blog, the most popular starter by far, only coming second to Gatsbey starter netlify cms.
+This starter is a fork of Gatsby Starter Blog, the most popular starter by far – with second place being Gatsby Starter Netlify CMS.
 So I decided to combine the 2!

 ## 🚀 Quick start